- BSc (Hons) Horticulture

 Detail of additional bursaries can be found at www.grantsforhorticulturists.org.uk

 The James Hearsum Lecture Series is another opportunity for students to be involved.
 James Hearsum started the Plantsmanship lecture series whilst studying on the BSc (Hons) Horticulture programme.
-Each year six eminent speakers such as Chris Beardshaw, Beth Chatto, Adrian Bloom and Christine Walkden have been invited to present an evening lecture at the College which is open to students, staff and local keen gardeners.
+Each year six eminent speakers such as Chris Beardshaw, Beth Chatto, Adrian Bloom, James Wong and Christine Walkden have been invited to present an evening lecture at the College which is open to students, staff and local keen gardeners.
 This has been such a success that although James has now completed his studies here, the lecture series has continued.
 Horticulture students working with a member of staff are now involved in organising and presenting speakers.
-The speakers for the Autumn/Winter 2011/2012 include Andy Sturgeon and James Wong.
-The success of the 2010/2011 lecture series allowed the organisers to set up a student travel bursary scheme.
-The lucky recipients undertook their travels to places such as Singapore, France and China during the summer vacation of 2011 and have each presented a short overview of their travels before each of the main lectures.
-The Inspiration and Learning Travel Award 2012 was launched in the spring of 2012 and we look forward to hearing about the students' latest adventures.
+Monies raised from the lecture series now funds an annual student travel bursary scheme.